DCMZ88/internship/Week 10/README.md

 - Qwen2.5-vl-instruct : 25.6
 - Llava-hf-v1.6-mistral-7b: 33.2
 - Google's Gemma-3-4b-it : 43.3

 Overall Recall :
 - Qwen2.5-vl-instruct : 41.4
 - Llava-hf-v1.6-mistral-7b: 55.8
 - Google's Gemma-3-4b-it : 43.8

+### OCR + Counting Capabilities

+**Aim** : Evaluate model's performance based on its OCR and ability to count objects in an image.

+**Methodology**
+1. Prompt each model to detect text in each image in the dataset
+2. Save the output texts in a `json` file for each model
+3. Generate 'Ground Truth'